Himalayan-Academy/hap-epub-export-tool/README.md

 $ git clone https://github.com/soapdog/hap-epub-export-tool.git
 ```

-Then from inside the folder of the clone repo, link it.
+Then from inside the folder of the clone repo, run the initial setup and link it.

 ```
-$ npm link
+$ npm install && npm link
 ```

 You will end up with a command line tool called ```epubexport``` which you can call passing the epub file as seen below